 Pacific Co's cream is my favorite, so I'll link those articles to my product review, and people can decide to purchase from there.
 Over time, I can start getting more and more visitors to my review page, boosting my Google rank, and income.

 This method of review products and writing informational articles on my own website is very effective for growing online income over time, and many people, including myself, do this full time.
 You can start your own review website on any topic you want, and put links from thousands of companies to earn money online.
-There are countless angles to choose from too, such as booze, camping, disaster prep or fishing – and that's just scratching the surface.
+It's how I earn my living, and have done for 8 years now!
+Making a website is a lot easier now than it was in the 90's, so even newbies can make money writing Amazon reviews.